-[Editor's Note: This article covers E. canis which is only one type of ehrlichiosis.
+[Editor's Note: This article covers E. canis which causes only one type of ehrlichiosis.
 E. ewingii and E. chaffeensis are different infections and create different clinical diseases.]

 Ehrlichiosis is an emerging disease caused by a rickettsia: a type of bacteria that infects dogs, people, and less commonly cats.
-Ehrlichiosis was first recognized as a disease in the United States in the late 1980’s, but did not become a reportable disease (in humans) until 1999.
-In dogs, most cases of ehrlichiosis are caused by E. canis.
+For dogs in North America and world-wide most cases of ehrlichiosis are caused by E. canis (canine monocytotropic ehrlichiosis1).
 Transmission is always from tick bites.
-Although people and dogs often live in close relationship, and may be infected by, the same species of ticks, direct cross infection is not known to occur.
+Although people and dogs often live in close relationship to, and may come in contact with, the same species of tick, E. canis infections in people are thought to be rare.

-Ehrlichia is most often transmitted by the Brown dog tick (Rhipicephalus sanguineus).
-Infection is thought to require several hours of tick to the dog attachment and clinical signs may not demonstrate for 1-3 weeks.
+E canis is most often transmitted by the Brown dog tick (Rhipicephalus sanguineus).
+Infection likely requires several hours of tick attachment to the dog, and clinical signs may not appear for 1-3 weeks or longer.

 Stages of ehrlichiosis in dogs